davidavdav/BigData.jl/README.md

 Basic functions
 ---------------
 In the following, `d` is of type `Data`.
  - `size(d)` compute the total size of `d` when all data is stacked vertically.
 It is verified that all elements of `d` have the same number of columns.
-This may be very slow, because currently all data is read by the `read` function specified in the coonstructor, just to determine the resulting matrix size.
+If there is not a special `size()` function declared at the construction of `d`, this operation may be very slow, because all data is read by the `read` function, just to determine the resulting matrix size.
  - `length(d)` show the number of sub-matrices listed in `d`.
  - `eltype(d)` return the element type of the matrices in `d`.
  - `collect(d)` turn the Data structure into a single matrix.